asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Frank demonstrated how treating API governance as an enabler unlocks the ability to deliver compelling developer experiences for producers and consumers in event-driven architecture (EDA).
+[Frank Kilcommins](https://www.linkedin.com/in/frank-kilcommins) demonstrated how treating API governance as an enabler unlocks the ability to deliver compelling developer experiences for producers and consumers in event-driven architecture (EDA).

 <Figure
   src="/img/posts/paris-conf-2024/frank.webp"